Posts

 Image

-From Tuscany with Love by Lauretta Avina was #1 in immigrant biographies on Amazon for several weeks.
-Enjoy a preview of the book here: From Tuscany with Love-Recipes and Remembrances of an Immigrant Child Book Trailer 1.mp4 - OneDrive Book Description: From Tuscany with Love is an emotional memoir capturing the heartfelt journey of a scared, little girl from the rolling hills of Lucca to the bustling life in America.
+Today's Publisher's Pride is From Tuscany with Love by Lauretta Avina, which reached #252 in emigrant and immigrant biography.
+From Tuscany with Love has appeared in Amazon best-selling categories nearly every week since its release, including holding the #1 red banner ranking for nearly a week after it was released.
+Book Description: From Tuscany with Love is an emotional memoir capturing the heartfelt journey of a scared, little girl from the rolling hills of Lucca to the bustling life in America.
 Through evocative stories and cherished family recipes, the author pays tribute to the rich culture, love, and flavors that shaped her life.
 This memoir beautifully blends personal reflections on family, resilience, and the timeless traditions of Tuscan cuisine, offering readers a deeply personal and flavorful look at an immigrant's path to finding a home and a sense of belonging in a new world.
-A Reviewer's Comment: "a cookbook that brought a tear to my eye" I never had a cookbook that brought a tear to my eye, but this one did.
-[Lauretta's] story...
+A Reviewer's Comment: "a cookbook that brought a tear ...

 Image